Uyuni to Sabaya

 5km Good surface on main ‘road’.

 201km Junction (GPS10).
 We went R (very small climb) and this took us to Villa Victoria, where there was a family and we could obtain water.
-The road was very sandy and we had to push some of the 2kms to the village and back to the main road.
 Unless you need water, better to go L at the junction.

 203km Rejoin main ‘road’.

-21km Continue heading E on an ok track.
+21km Continue heading E on a track.
 There were many tracks heading L (north) onto the Salar de Coipasa, but we ignored these, thinking the Salar might be spongy here, and carried on to join the Salar at a ramp.
 This is a few kms past the village of Tres Cruces (the track we were on did not go to the village, but passed a few kms to the N of it) near the only tree we saw all day.
 If the salt at the edge of the salar is solid it may well be easiest just to head onto the Salar at the earliest opportunity.

 224km Ramp onto Salar de Coipasa (GPS11).